 The guardian has to attend the different interviews at the Immigration Office and the CGRS, and should inform the child of the decisions taken in his or her regard in an understandable manner and language.
 In case of a negative decision, the guardian should explain appeal possibilities and request the child to provide arguments to that end.
 He or she should also contact the lawyer to prepare the appeal, as well as the social worker in the reception centre to be able to prepare for possible consequences of the decision on the child’s right to reception.

 If necessary, a provisional guardian can be appointed immediately upon notice to the Guardianship Service; for instance when an unaccompanied child is detained, the directing manager of the Guardianship Service or his or her deputy shall take on guardianship.

-On 31 December 2020 there were 2,946 guardianships, of which 2,022 were new guardianships since the start of 2021.
+On 31 December 2021, there were 3,170 guardianships, of which 1,935 were new guardianships since the start of 2021.
 One guardian can take on several guardianships.
 By the end of 2021, 542 guardians were active for the Guardianship Service.